8 Graphs of the Other Trigonometric Functions

 As with the sine and cosine functions, the tangent function can be described by a general equation.

-We can identify horizontal and vertical stretches and compressions using values of and The horizontal stretch can typically be determined from the period of the graph.
+The horizontal stretch can typically be determined from the period of the graph.
 With tangent graphs, it is often necessary to determine a vertical stretch using a point on the graph.

 Because there are no maximum or minimum values of a tangent function, the term amplitude cannot be interpreted as it is for the sine and cosine functions.
 Instead, we will use the phrase stretching/compressing factor when referring to the constant